Policies and documents

 Research Data Management Policy

-York St John University (YSJU) supports the principle of Open Access (OA) for both research data and outputs, recognising the benefits to the public and wider academic community.
+York St John University (YSJU) supports the principle of Open Access (OA) for both research data and research outputs, recognising the benefits to the public and wider academic community.
+This policy aims to ensure that YSJU research data applies the principles set out in the Concordat on Open Research Data, the UKRI Common Principles on Data Policy and, where possible, the FAIR data principles.

-The University requires all staff to deposit all research data that supports an output into the University data archive unless specified otherwise in their Data Management Plan (DMP).
+YSJU requires all researchers to deposit research data that supports research outputs into the University data repository, RaYDaR, unless specified otherwise in their data management plan (DMP).
 It is recognised that some data may be subject to restriction for legal, ethical or commercial reasons.

 All researchers have a responsibility to: